rust-lang/blog.rust-lang.org/posts/inside-rust/2020-06-09-windows-notification-group.md

----
-layout: post
-title: "Announcing the Windows and ARM notification groups"
-author: Niko Matsakis
++++
+layout = "post"
-description: "Announcing the Windows and ARM notification groups"
-team: the compiler team <https://www.rust-lang.org/governance/teams/compiler>
+title = "Announcing the Windows and ARM notification groups" author = "Niko Matsakis" description = "Announcing the Windows and ARM notification groups" team = "the compiler team <https://www.rust-lang.org/governance/teams/compiler>"
----
++++

 We are forming two new groups in the compiler team: